sheyll/b9-vm-image-builder/BACKLOG.md

 ## 1.2.0

+* Allow lookup of every external executable via environment variable:
+  `B9_PATH_xxxxx` where `xxxxx` the name of the tool reduced to alpha-numeric characters, e.g. for `systemd-nspawn` this will be `B9_PATH_systemdnspawn`

 * Add configuration options for __SystemdNspawn__:
   * `setenv`: A comma seperated list of `key=value` pairs with environment variable assignments passed to the container